51Degrees/specifications/pipeline-specification/wip/pipeline-concepts.md

 ## Flow Data Lifecycle

 Creation of Flow Data is carried out by an application requesting an instance from a pipeline.
-With a number of important exceptions the creating application must destroy the Flow Data once it has completed its processing.
+With a number of important exceptions, the creating application must destroy the Flow Data once it has completed its processing.

 The application carries out the initial population of evidence